 Many of the patients we treat must appear in court.
 When that happens, we can assist them in getting all they may need (which is also what the court may want).
-At Glendora Recovery Center we offer anger management therapy to satisfy court-approved rehab programs.
+At Glendora Recovery Center we offer anger management to satisfy court-approved rehab programs.
 We’ll also be happy to give proof of enrollment in our programs, progress reports on how our patients are doing, etc., as appropriate.
 Keep reading for valuable insights into how professionals manage anger through therapy sessions and rehab programs.

 Why Knowing About Anger Is Important